South American

 Safety and Security

 As you would at home, you should always be aware of your surroundings and exercise caution, perhaps more so, as you are likely to be an obvious foreign tourist in an unknown country.
-Having said this, Ecuador is not considered an unsafe destination for the foreign visitor.
+Having said this, Ecuador is not considered an exceptionally unsafe destination for the foreign visitor.
 Of course, you are advised to keep your valuables in safe keeping while on excursions, ideally leave them at home!
-Simply take as much cash as you think that you may need and keep this, together with cameras etc out of view.
-Be particularly aware when visiting major tourist sites, such as the historic center in Quito.
+Simply take as much cash as you think that you may need and keep this -- together with cameras, etc. -- out of view.
+Be particularly aware when visiting major tourist sites, such as the historic center of Quito.
 At night, especially in cities, take a taxi to your destination - do not walk.
 Taxi fares are inexpensive and it is unusual to pay more than 5 US Dollars for a journey of up to 30-minutes.
 Remember!
 Check the fare before you set off, not all taxis are metered.

 Sanitation

-Throughout Ecuador, including Galápagos, with the exception of some of the major hotels in the large cities, it is common practice to discard toilet paper in the waste bins provided.
-Toilet paper should not be flushed down the lavatory.
+Throughout Ecuador, including the Galapagos -- with the exception of some of the major hotels in the large cities -- it is common practice to discard toilet paper in the waste baskets provided.
+Toilet paper should NOT be flushed down the toilet.
 Do not be offended, this is the local custom prevalent throughout the country.

 T